Helenbbcg/Linked-Open-Data-web-application/README.md

 #### App:
 app.py: an instance of Flask and is used to receive requests from the web server，the main program that starts the whole web application.
 #### Static:
-echarts.min.js: a JavaScript plugin that uses various charts to display statistical analysis results.
+echarts.min.js: a JavaScript plugin that provides various charts.
-jquery-2.2.1.min.js: a compressed version of the jQuery library.
+jquery-2.2.1.min.js: a JavaScript framework, containing JavaScript functions.
-bootstrap.min.js: a compressed version of bootstrap's collection of all JavaScript commands.
+bootstrap.min.js: a collection of JavaScript commands.
 bootstrap.css: complete generic stylesheet.
 The above four files are from the official website.[2,3,4]
 style.css: custom style sheet.